serdimoa/charting/JS-Api.md

 #Overview

 To feed your data to the charts using JS API, create an object that has a specific public interface.
 It’s rather compact; your object needs a few functions.
 Data caching (history & symbol info) is implemented in Charting Library.
-When you create an object implementing described interface, just pass it to Library widget constructor through `datafeed `argument.
+When you create an object implementing described interface, just pass it to Library widget constructor through [[`datafeed `argument|Widget-Constructor#datafeed-mandatory]].

 #Methods